magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 ![](sched/Slide2.PNG)

-*Figure above: Registers are being saved to task_struct.context*
+*The figure above: Registers are being saved to task_struct.context*

 Next all callee-saved registers are stored in the order, in which they are defined in `cpu_context` structure.
 The current stack pointer is saved as `cpu_context.sp` and `x29` is saved as `cpu_context.fp` (frame pointer).